decretist/Dissertation/Chapter1/chapter1.md

 from the forms of Roman law that had survived through continuous use and adaptation in southern Europe from late antiquity into the eleventh century.
-Early medieval Europe had not forgotten Roman law, and in particular, the *Lex Romana Visigothorum* or *Breviary of Alaric* (506), derived from the Theodosian Code (438), was a major source of Roman law concepts and terminology throughout the early middle ages.
+Early medieval Europe had not forgotten Roman law, and, in particular, the *Lex Romana Visigothorum* or *Breviary of Alaric* (506), derived from the Theodosian Code (438), was a major source of Roman law concepts and terminology throughout the early middle ages.
 The codification produced by Justinian's